wangchning/vocabulary/Vocabulary.md

 > : to start using a plan or systerm
 - The changes to the national health system will be implemented next year.
 - Due to high costs, the program was never fully implemented.

+### in keeping with
+- In keeping with the overall design of the park, the playground will remain small.
+- The decorations in the house are in perfect keeping with her personality.
+- The modern furniture was out of keeping with the old house.

 ### indignant
 *Indignant* refers to anger based on unworthy or unfair behavior rather than merely injury to one's own interests.